metanet/match-symbols-game/README.md

 the game logic at [`game.py`](https://github.com/metanet/match-symbols-game/blob/master/game.py).

-The game is played via a simple and text-based TPC server which is available inside [`game_server.py`](https://github.com/metanet/match-symbols-game/blob/master/game_server.py).
+The game is played via a simple and text-based TCP server which is available inside [`game_server.py`](https://github.com/metanet/match-symbols-game/blob/master/game_server.py).
 The server is implemented with the